arabold/aws-to-slack/README.md

 Lambda.
 You can leave all other settings as is.
 Once your rule is created all CodeBuild build state events will be forwarded to your Slack channel.

+### Setting Up AWS CodeCommit

+Similar to the CodeBuild integration, CodeCommit notifications are triggered by CloudWatch Event Rules.
+Create a new CloudWatch Event Rule, select _CodeCommit_ as the source, and select one of the supported event types:

+* _CodeCommit Pull Request State Change_ - Will generate events when a pull
+  request is opened, closed, merged, or updated.
+* _CodeCommit Repository State Change_ - Will generate events when a branch
+  or tag reference is created, updated, or deleted.

+Add the `aws-to-slack` lambda as the target.
+No other settings are needed.

 ## Contributing